 And, as in the Conclave of 1521, the Emperor's assurances and promises counted for nothing.
 Medici was campaigning for himself.
 Wolsey received no votes (Taunton, 147, citing Bergenroth, # 611 [the Archive of Simancas]).
 The actual candidates acceptable to the Imperial party were De' Medici, Valle, Campeggio and Farnese, according to the Duke of Sessa in a report to the Emperor on October 28 (Bergenroth, #606).

-The Conclave opened on Thursday, October 1, 1523, with thirty-five cardinals in attendance, out of a total of forty-five.
-The Mass of the Holy Spirit was sung by Cardinal Francesco Soderini, the Bishop of Palestrina (Biagio de Marrtinelli, Papal Mastero of Ceremonies; Sanuto, 66—a letter from the secretary of the Ambassador in Rome).
+The Conclave opened at the conclusion of the Novendiales, on Thursday, October 1, 1523, with thirty-five cardinals in attendance, out of a total of forty-five.
+The Mass of the Holy Spirit was sung by Cardinal Francesco Soderini, the Bishop of Palestrina.
+The funeral sermon was preached by the Patriarch of Jersualem, Alessandro Farnese (Biagio de Marrtinelli, Papal Mastero of Ceremonies; Sanuto, 66—a letter from the secretary of the Ambassador in Rome; Gattico I, 441).
 Security at the conclave was placed in the hands of the Grand Master of the Knights of St. John of Jerusalem, Philippe de Villiers; he was in Rome treating with Adrian VI because the Knights had been driven out of Rhodes in December of 1522 by the Turks (Cancellieri,19).
 The Emperor's plan was to establish the Order either at Ragusa, Malta, or Tripoli (Bergenroth #604).
 The Conclave, however, was not closed on that day.
 It was on Friday morning, October 2, that the legitimate Conclavists were assembled and sworn in, and the conclave area was inspected by the Camerlengo and Cardinal del Monte.
 Then the Conclave was closed.

 Sanuto (cols,.
 61-62) provides a list of the cardinals who entered conclave on the first of October: Santa Croce (Carvajal), Volterra (Soderini), Fieschi, Farnese, del Monte, Ancona; De Grassis, Pucci, Medici, Piccolomini, Trani, Della Valle, Cavaillon (Pallavicini), Como (Trivulzi), Colonna, Giacobazzi, Campeggio, Ponzetto, Silvio da Cortona, Armellino.
 Egidio Canisio, Aracoeli (Numai), Vich, Enckevoirt; Cornaro, Gonzaga, Cibo, Orsini, De Cesis, Caesarino, Salviati, Ridolfi, Rangoni, Trivulzi, and Pisani.
 Absent, but arriving eventually, were: Auch (Castelnau), Ivrea of Savoy (Bonifacio Ferrero), Lorraine, and Vendôme.
 Absent were: Crucense (Gurcense: Lang of Salzburg, Archbishop of Gurk), Eboracense (Wolsey), Minerva da Caieta (Cajetan), Magonza (Mainz: Albrecht of Brandenburg), Legre (Liège: Eberhard von der Mark), and Alfonso de Portugal.
 Again, the Venetian Orator, writing on the 5th, notes that information had reached the Conclave that the three French cardinals (Auch.
 Vendome and Lorraine) had reached Piombino, and soon a second letter arrived announcing that they were at Civitavecchia and that Cardinal Ivrea was travelling by land and was between Florence and Siena (Sanuto, 66).
 On the 6th the French arrived and entered conclave (Sanuto, 77).
 On November 10, Cardinal Ivrea (Ferrero) finally entered the Conclave ("Simancas Account")